Wikidata-Cameroon/WDAudioLex-BE/README.md

 <!-- # The beginning of something great -->
 ## Configuration

 The application requires several environment variables for proper setup.
-Use the `config.yaml` file as a reference to create your own `.env` file.
+Use the `config-example.yml` file as a reference to create your own `config.yml` file.

 ### Steps:
-1. Copy the placeholders from `config.yaml`.
+1. Copy the placeholders from `config-example.yml`.
-2. Create a `.env` file in the root directory.
+2. Create a `config.yml` file in the root directory.
 3. Replace the placeholder values with actual configuration details.

-### Example `.env` File:
+### Example `config.yml` File: